JunZhuSecurity/ASIDE-CodeAnnotate/README.md

-ASIDE-CodeAnnotate
+ASIDE-CodeAnnotate-for-Java
 ==================

-Interactive Static Analysis Plugin in Eclipse
+Interactive Static Analysis Plugin in Eclipse for Java